 As a result of the sedimentation of these large nitric acid containing particles, extensive denitrification was observed in the polar vortex.
 Popp et al. [2001] report that the polar vortex has an average denitrification of 60%.
-Denitrification was also determined by remote observations of odd nitrogen constituents [Kleinböhl et al., 2001].
-Corresponding to this denitrification at 17-21 km, Koike et al.
+While extensive denitrification was observed, only small dehydration was observed in the vortex.
+Herman et al. [2001] and Schiller et al. [2001] report episodes of dehydration of up to 0.5 ppmv.
+However, Herman et al. [2001] only report a 0.2-0.3 ppmv dehydration for the vortex as a whole.